Sol-20: Intelligent terminal concept

-Before the VDM-1 was launched in late 1975, the only way to program the Altair was through its front-panel switches and LED lamps, or by purchasing a serial card and using a terminal of some sort.
-This was typically a Model 33, which still cost $1,500 if available.
+Before the VDM-1 was launched in the fall of 1975, the only way to program the Altair was through its front-panel switches and LED lamps, or by purchasing a serial card and using a terminal of some sort.
+This was typically a Teletype Model 33, which still cost $1,500 if available.
 Normally the teletypes were not available – Teletype Corporation typically sold them only to large commercial customers, which led to a thriving market for broken-down machines that could be repaired and sold into the microcomputer market.
 Ed Roberts, who had developed the Altair, eventually arranged a deal with Teletype to supply refurbished Model 33s to MITS customers who had bought an Altair.

 Les Solomon, whose Popular Electronics magazine launched the Altair, felt a low-cost smart terminal would be highly desirable in the rapidly expanding microcomputer market.
 In December 1975, Solomon traveled to Phoenix to meet with Don Lancaster to ask about using his TV Typewriter as a video display in a terminal.
 Lancaster seemed interested, so Solomon took him to Albuquerque to meet Roberts.
 The two immediately began arguing when Lancaster criticized the design of the Altair and suggested changes to better support expansion cards, demands that Roberts flatly refused.
 Any hopes of a partnership disappeared.

 Solomon then traveled to California and approached Marsh with the same idea, stating that if they could produce the design within 30 days, he would put it on the cover of the magazine.
 Marsh once again hired Felsenstein to design the system.
 As Felsenstein later noted: